 - “I’ve noticed you’ve been missing class and not turning your work in on time recently.
 Is everything ok ?”

-After engaging in a conversation, you may want to suggest that the student check out some of the resources available on campus, including the Counseling and Mental Health Center, University Health Services, Services for Students with Disabilities, or Student Emergency Services.
+After engaging in a conversation, you may want to suggest that the student check out some of the resources available on campus, including the Counseling and Mental Health Center, University Health Services, Disability and Access, or Student Emergency Services.

-SSD offers Drop In hours Monday through Friday which can be a resource for students, faculty or staff who have questions or want more information about SSD or accommodations.
+D&A offers Drop In hours Monday through Friday which can be a resource for students, faculty or staff who have questions or want more information about D&A or accommodations.

 | Back to top |